Menu

 Workforce Training

-Blue Mountain Community College (BMCC) is proud to support businesses and organizations across Eastern Oregon through our flexible and customized Workforce Training programs.
+Blue Mountain Community College (BMCC) is proud to support businesses and organizations across Eastern Oregon through our flexible and customized Workforce Training workshops.
 Whether you’re looking to upskill your team, improve productivity, or meet compliance requirements, BMCC offers convenient training solutions designed to meet your needs.
 Workshops can be hosted on-site at your business, at our training facilities near downtown Pendleton, OR,, at our centers in Milton-Freewater, Baker City, Hermiston or Boardman… or even online.
-Our location offers easy access from I-84, making it convenient for regional companies.
+Our locations offers easy access from I-84, making it convenient for regional companies.
 Businesses have the option to provide their own industry-specific trainers for their courses.

 If your company is interested in partnering with BMCC for Workforce Training, we invite you to fill out the contact form.
 A member of our team will reach out promptly to discuss your goals and help you build a program that supports your workforce and business success.
 We value collaboration and look forward to establishing a strong, ongoing relationship with your company.
 Let us help you build a more skilled and competitive team right here in Eastern Oregon.